 A serial terminal program from host PC connects to virtual serial port and interacts with the application.
-The application provides a menu to toggle on-board LEDs, read an I2C device, monitor buttons and loopback characters.
+This basic application demo implements a loopback of characters from the terminal to the XMOS device and back to the terminal.
 This application demo code demonstrates a simple way in which USB CDC class devices can easily be deployed using an xCORE-USB device.